minhhpham/parallel-DB-buffer-management/README.md

 # Buffer Management in Massively Parallel Systems

 ## Description
-This is code for implementation of scalable buffer managers in GPUs.
+This is code for implementation of scalable buffer managers in GPU database systems.
 Unit Tests are also included in files `unitTest*`.

 ## How to use
  - Copy `parallelPage.cu` and `parallelPage.cuh` to your project